BenjaminRap/Transcendence/src/backend/typescript/docAPI/SUSCRIBER.md

 ❌ 409 Conflict :
   {
     "success": false,
-    "message": "password similar to the current one" "redirectTo": '/suscriber/updatepassword'
+    "message": "password similar to the current one or invalid_credential (mauvais current password)" "redirectTo": '/suscriber/updatepassword'
   }